 Marcus Buckingham graduated from Cambridge University in 1987 with a master's degree in social and political science.

-Speaker and Author on Using Humor to Excel Personally and Professionally
+Speaker and Author on Using Humour to Excel Personally and Professionally

-A contributing author of the bestseller A Carrot A Day, co-author of The Levity Effect, a regular columnist for Workplace HR and Safety magazines and a distinguished consultant on recognition, Scott Christopher travels the world speaking to leadership groups at conferences, conventions, and on-site customer meetings.
+Scott Christopher is a contributing author of the best-seller A Carrot A Day, co-author of The Levity Effect, a regular columnist for Workplace HR and Safety magazines - and a distinguished consultant on recognition.
+He travels the world speaking to leadership groups at conferences, conventions, and on-site customer meetings.

-With a background in radio, television, and film, Scott offers a presenting style that is upbeat, witty, and unforgettable.
-His sessions are typically “standing room only” and receive the highest commendations and evaluations.
+With a background in radio, television, and film - Scott offers a presentation style that is upbeat, witty - and unforgettable.
+His sessions are typically “standing room only” - and receive the highest commendations and evaluations.

-While at Brigham Young University, Scott was honored with the United States’ most prestigious acting scholarship, the Irene Ryan Award, at the Kennedy Center in Washington, D.C.
+While at Brigham Young University, Scott was honoured with the United States’ most prestigious acting scholarship, the Irene Ryan Award, at the Kennedy Center in Washington, D.C.

 Compelling speaker and advisor on trust, leadership, ethics, and high performance, author of groundbreaking The Speed of Trust.